Arguments by Contradiction

 for any positive real number you can find two points

-of that color that are that far apart.
+of that color that far apart.

 -